 Reporting Information: Please contact the office at 215-955-7285 prior to starting the rotation to discuss your schedule.
-Clinic sessions are normally Mondays, Wednesdays, and Thursdays.

 Rotation Overview: Residents will see patients primarily in the outpatient setting in Dr. Ruby's office.
 If possible, based on interest and availability they may see inpatient consults at the center city campus with Dr. Ruby should he have inpatient duties during the rotation.